Kuree/kratos-runtime/docs/README.md

 ## Breakpoint Insertion
 The breakpoint is implemented as a `DPI` function.
-In cases where your hardware construction language can only generate Verilog-95 or Verilog-01, you have to somehow manage to generate the following SystemVerilog syntax:
+In cases where your hardware construction language can only generate Verilog-95 or Verilog-01, you have to somehow manage to generate the following SystemVerilog DPI import at the beginning of your RTL file:

 ```SystemVerilog
 import "DPI-C" function void breakpoint_trace(input int instance_id, input int stmt_id);
 ```

 You should put the `breakpoint_trace(instance_id, id)` call above any statement that has a corresponding line to the original source code.
 - `instance_id` is a unique identifier for each instance in the design you want to debug.
 So if two instances share the same module definition, they still have two different IDs and thus the function arguments will be different.
-To avoid uniquification, we recommend to implement `instance_id` as a module parameter, as shown in the example.
+To avoid uniquification, we recommend to implement `instance_id` as a module parameter, as shown in the [example](#examples).
 - `id` is the breakpoint id.
-It establish the mapping between the source code line and the simulation environment.
+It establishes the mapping between the source code line and the simulation environment.

-You can only put breakpoint statement in the `always` block due to the limitation of DPI function calls.
+You can only put breakpoint statement in the process block due to the limitation of DPI function calls.
 As a result, you have to wrap every continuous assignment into an `always_comb` block.
+To match the same simulation semantics as continuous assignment, each `always_comb` should only have one assign statement.

 ## Examples
 In this section we will use a simple example in Python to illustrate how to generate the database.
-Although the example is written in `kratos`, the should be transferrable to all hardware generator frameworks.
+Although the example is written in `kratos`, the format should be transferrable to all hardware generator frameworks.

 ```Python
 class ExampleGenerator(Generator):